Please note that we do not provide links for LSAT prep courses or tutoring services.

 Law school application process

-The Law School Admission Council administers the LSAT and acts as the clearinghouse for all of your application materials.
+The Law School Admission Council administers the LSAT and acts as the clearinghouse for all of your application materials (through the Credential Assembly Service, or CAS).
 LSAC.org is the second most important website (after this one, of course) for law school applicants.

 Researching Law Schools

 Searchable database of all ABA-approved law schools, providing substantial data regarding admissions, employment, faculty and student body demographics, bar passage rates and more.